Collision of two solitons for $1d$ Nonlinear Schrodinger Equation with the same mass: Abstract

 \section{Abstract}

 We study the global dynamics of the collision of two opposite solitons having the same mass for one-dimensional Nonlinear Schrödinger models with multi-power nonlinearity.
-For any natural number $k,$ it is verified that if the incoming speed $v$ between the two solitary waves is small enough, then, after the collision, the two solitons will move away with an outcoming speed $v_{f}=v+O(v^{k})$ and the remainder of the solution will also have energy and weighted norms of order $O(v^{k}).$ This is applied to every one-dimensional Nonlinear Schrödinger equation having an odd polynomial nonlinearity with stable solitons such as the cubic NLS, and cubic-quintic NLS. \\ \textbf{Keywords: Collision, dynamics, soliton, multi-soliton, Nonlinear Schrödinger, long-time behavior.}
+For any natural number $k,$ it is verified that if the incoming speed $v$ between the two solitary waves is small enough, then, due to the interaction force between the solitons, the two solitary waves will move away with an outcoming speed $v_{f}=v+O(v^{k})$ after the collision and the remainder of the solution will also have energy and weighted norms of order $O(v^{k}).$ This is applied to the one-dimensional Nonlinear Schrödinger equations having an odd polynomial nonlinearity with stable solitons such as the cubic NLS, and cubic-quintic NLS.